 Read over my baking tips for beginners, then follow these additional tips for perfect white chocolate macadamia nut cookies:

 - Use unsalted butter.
 Unsalted butter allows you to have greater control over the end results of your recipe, rather than being at the mercy of the amount of salt in your butter.
-Learn more: Unsalted or Salted Butter: Which is Better for Baking?
+Learn more by reading up on unsalted or salted butter: which is better for baking?

 - Spring for the best white chocolate you can get.
 It really does make a difference.
 White chocolate has a reputation for being bland and oddly textured, but that’s really only low quality brands.
 A good white chocolate is rich and creamy.